Ministry Call

 I believe creative worship isn’t optional—it’s essential.

 All of this, I now see, is one thread woven by the same Spirit.
 As Paul reminds us, “there are varieties of gifts, but the same Spirit”—and mine have always pointed me toward this calling.
+My creative gifts were never separate from my spiritual ones; they were the Spirit’s way of forming me for priestly work.

 This is my ministry: I am a teacher of creative worship and a messenger of God’s inclusive love.
 I bring my recovery, my queerness, my art, and my joy—all of it.
 I believe these are gifts of God.
 I believe they are made holy in service to Jesus Christ.
 And I am ready to use them.